-Evalution of R2 Lines
+Evalution of R, Lines

-$R_1$ plants are inappropriate for screening as they are weak, and diploids cannot be distinguished until flowering Once $R_2$ seeds (approximately 20 g/plant) are obtained, the procedure for selecting elite lines is similar to any other breeding method.
+$R_1$ plants are inappropriate for screening as they are weak, and diploids cannot be distinguished until flowering.
+Once $R_2$ seeds (approximately 20 g/plant) are obtained, the procedure for selecting elite lines is similar to any other breeding method.
 Due to the large number of lines involved, screening in the field under heavy pressure is required.
 The material is first screened for tolerance to the easiest character, eliminating many of the lines.
-Material selected in the first test is further screened for tolerance to the next easiest constraint, and the process continues until the number of lines has been reduced to a sufficiently small number that can be handled in an observation nursery rejection Since there is a high correlation between leaf blast and panicle blast resistance, this screening is done only at the leaf stage requiring only 50 days Duplicate 3 g samples of the blast resultant R, lines are screened for Fe tolerance Again, 50% of the entries are discarded, this test requires approximately 60 days White belly determination is conducted using remnant 3g samples of the 3,000 R, lines possessing blast resistance and Fe toxicity tolerance The remaining 10 g of remnant R, seed of about 1,500 selected lines are planted in 4 row plots in southern Brazil, where the lines are evaluated for phenotypic characters and cold tolerance Elite selected lines are sent to Uruguay, which has the same yield constraints This whole process commencing with panicles of F1 hybrids requires approximately 1.5 months for callus induction, 1.5 months for regeneration, 4 months for $R_1$ growth, 2 months for testing for blast resistance, 2 months for Fe tolerance and 1 month for white belly determination Consequently, in 1 year lines are available for Using conventional breeding methods to arrive observation nurseries at the same stage, at least 4 years would be required at CIAT, where 2 generations are produced/year If the anther culture process were applied to Brazil which has only 1 field generation/year, the savings in time would be considerably greater
+Material selected in the first test is further screened for tolerance to the next easiest constraint, and the process continues until the number of lines has been reduced to a sufficiently small number that can be handled in an observation nursery.

+We have made approximately 100 triple crosses designed for southern Brazil, which should result in approximately 15,000 $R_2$ lines.
+A 3g sample is evaluated for blast resistance, resulting in about 50% rejection.
+Since there is a high correlation between leaf blast and panicle blast resistance, this screening is done only at the leaf stage requiring only 50 days.
+Duplicate 3 g samples of the blast resultant R, lines are screened for Fe tolerance.
+Again, 50% of the entries are discarded; this test requires approximately 60 days.
+White belly determination is conducted using remnant 3g samples of the 3,000 R, lines possessing blast resistance and Fe toxicity tolerance.
+The remaining 10 g of remnant $R{2}$ seed of about 1,500 selected lines are planted in 4 row plots in southern Brazil, where the lines are evaluated for phenotypic characters and cold tolerance.
+Elite selected lines are sent to Uruguay, which has the same yield constraints.
+This whole process commencing with panicles of F, hybrids requires proximately 1.5 months for callus induction, 1.5 months for , regeneration, 4 months for $R_1$ growth, 2 months for testing for blast resistance, 2 months for Fe tolerance and 1 month for white belly determination.
+Consequently, in 1 year lines are available for observation nurseries.
+Using conventional breeding methods to arrive at the same stage, at least 4 years would be required at CIAT, where 2 generations are produced/year.
+If the anther culture process were applied to Brazil which has only 1 field generation/year, the savings in time would be considerably greater.